pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/3-creating-video-browser-fragment.md

 ### Creating the ImageCardView

 `onCreateViewHolder` is called to create a new view.
-In it we'll handle the logic of storing the context, and creating a new ImageCardView.
+In it we'll handle the logic of storing the context, and creating a new `ImageCardView`.

     @Override
     public ViewHolder onCreateViewHolder(ViewGroup viewGroup) {